CIMR-Algos/SeaIceThickness_ATBD_V2/README.md

 ```

 the output is a netcdf file in the EASE2 grid of the Northern and Southern Hemispheres at 12.5&nbsp;km grid spacing.

-## Additional information

-The ATBD was developed in the context of the ESA-funded CIMR DEVALGO study (2022-2024) (contract 4000137493).
-More information on the DEVALGO study
-and other ATBDs it produced is available from [CIMR-Algos](https://github.com/CIMR-Algos).